Manaslu Trek Weather and Temperature in September

 - If you have altitude symptoms, take an extra rest day at the same place or descend to the lower altitude

-Equipment for September Manaslu Trek
+Equipment for the September Manaslu Trek

-Main bag for trekking equipment
+Main bag for trekking Equipment

 - Duffel bag or Ruksack